ucsd-cse11-su222/ucsd-cse11-su222.github.io/_lectures/lecture28.md

 _{{ page.released-on }}_

-Due to family emergency, there will be no in-person lecture on Wednesday, June 1st.

-Watch the Lecture Video Recording (From Winter 2022) and do the handouts on your own.
-You can find the video recording at the bottom of this page.

 ## Pre-class Tasks

 This worked example will serve as a review of most of the topics we've seen in